-Dose the problem sound familiar to you?
-There are a certain number of MacBook or iMac users that are complaining "why is system taking so much disk space on Mac" and want to know "how to clean up system storage on Mac".
+Does the problem sound familiar to you?
+There are a certain number of MacBook or iMac users who are complaining "why is the system taking so much disk space on Mac" and want to know "how to clean up system storage on Mac".
 If your MacBook or iMac has a relatively small storage space, the huge system storage can be quite troublesome.
-This article will tell you what is system storage on Mac and how to reduce system storage on Mac.
+This article will tell you what system storage on Mac is and how to clear system storage on Mac for free.

 Before we go to the solution, it is better to know well about the system storage on Mac.

-In About this Mac > Storage, we can see Mac storage are categorized into different groups: Photos, Apps, iOS Files, Audio, System, etc. And the System storage is confusing, makes it harder to know what is in the System storage.
+Different from other groups on Mac storage like Photos, Apps, iOS Files, Audio, System, etc, the System storage is confusing.
+System data storage doesn't directly display what is included in it.
 Generally, the files in the System storage can be anything that cannot be categorized into app, movie, picture, music or document, such as:

 1. The operating system (macOS) that was used to start up the computer and launch applications;

-2. Important files for correctly functioning of macOS operating system;
+2. Important files for correctly functioning of the macOS operating system;

 3. System log files and cache;

-4. Cache from Browsers, Mail, photos and the third-party apps;
+4. Cache from Browsers, Mail, photos and third-party apps;

 5. Trash data and junk files.